abrensch/brouter/misc/readmes/readme.txt

 when calculating long-distance-routes that would not finish within the 60 seconds timout if calculated via the service-interface.

-To do this, start the BRouter-App, select two or more wayoints from the waypoint-database of your map-tool and then start the route calculation.
-These waypoints are called "Favorites" in OsmAnd, "POI"s in Locus or "Wayoints" in Oruxmaps and allow to store a location on the map and give it a name.
+To do this, start the BRouter-App, select two or more waypoints from the waypoint-database of your map-tool and then start the route calculation.
+These waypoints are called "Favorites" in OsmAnd, "POI"s in Locus or "Waypoints" in Oruxmaps and allow to store a location on the map and give it a name.

 No need anymore to create special "to", "from", "via1..via9" points, but they are still supported